software-mansion/react-native-reanimated/docs/docs/fundamentals/installation.md

 ## Sample React-Native project configured with Reanimated

-If you have troubles configuring Reanimated in your project, or just want to try the library without the need of setting it up ion a fresh project we recommend checking our [Reanimated Playground](https://github.com/software-mansion-labs/reanimated-2-playground) repo, which is essentially a fresh React-Native app with Reanimated library installed and configured properly.
+If you have troubles configuring Reanimated in your project, or just want to try the library without the need of setting it up on a fresh project we recommend checking our [Reanimated Playground](https://github.com/software-mansion-labs/reanimated-2-playground) repo, which is essentially a fresh React-Native app with Reanimated library installed and configured properly.
 [Visit the Playground repo here](https://github.com/software-mansion-labs/reanimated-2-playground) or copy the command below to do a git clone:

 ```